TensorRL-QAS: Reinforcement learning with tensor networks for improved quantum architecture search

-Given an Hamiltonian for which we seek a circuit representation of the ground state, we first use DMRG~\cite{WhiteDMRG1992, SchollwckDMRG2011} to find a matrix product state (MPS) approximation of said ground state, then use Riemannian optimization tools to map such MPS to a quantum circuit~\cite{LuchnikovReimaniannGD2021}, and eventually refine the circuit using RL-QAS.
-In particular, we test two different approaches to enhance scalability in RL-QAS: (1) \textit{TensorRL (trainable TN-init)}, the TN warm-start is part of the RL-state, and the agent can modify its parameters while training; (2) \textit{TensorRL (fixed TN-init)}, the TN warm-start is fixed and not part of the RL-state, so the agent cannot modify its parameters.
-To assess the efficacy of the methods above, we also compare against a baseline method, \textit{StructureRL}, where the TN warm-start is replaced with a circuit having the same structure but zeroed-out parameters.
+Given a Hamiltonian for which we seek a circuit representation of the ground state, we first use DMRG~\cite{WhiteDMRG1992, SchollwckDMRG2011} to find a matrix product state (MPS) approximation of said ground state, then use Riemannian optimization tools to map such MPS to a quantum circuit~\cite{LuchnikovReimaniannGD2021}, and eventually refine the circuit using RL-QAS.
+In particular, we test two different approaches to enhance {scaling and reduce the computational cost} in RL-QAS: (1) \textit{TensorRL (trainable TN-init)}, in which the TN warm-start is part of the RL-state, and the agent can modify its parameters while training; whereas in (2) \textit{TensorRL (fixed TN-init)}, the TN warm-start is fixed and not part of the RL-state, so the agent cannot modify its parameters.
+To assess the efficacy of these methods, we compare them against a baseline, where the TN warm-start is replaced with a circuit having the same structure but zeroed-out parameters, namely \textit{StructureRL}.
 While not a method of independent interest, it enables a direct comparison and demonstrates convergence with the other approaches, given sufficient training.

-Through extensive benchmarks on molecular ground-state problems up to 12-qubit, both in noiseless and noisy regimes, TensorRL-QAS consistently produces more compact circuits ---while maintaining or surpassing chemical accuracy--- and sensibly shorten execution times, for example reducing function evaluations by up to 100-fold and accelerating training episodes by up to 98\% compared to other RL-QAS methods.
-By integrating well-established tensor network methods into RL-based QAS, our methodology enables an effective and scalable exploration of PQC architectures, reducing the gap to a practical application of VQAs on NISQ hardware.
+Through extensive benchmarks on molecular ground-state problems up to 12-qubit, both in noiseless and noisy regimes, TensorRL-QAS consistently produces more compact circuits, while maintaining or surpassing chemical accuracy, and shortens execution times, for example, reducing function evaluations by classical optimizer up to 100-fold and accelerating training episodes by up to 98\% compared to baseline QAS methods.
+By integrating well-established TN methods into RL-based QAS, our methodology enables an improved exploration of PQC architectures, reducing the gap to a practical application of VQAs on NISQ hardware and beyond.